Top Experiences at UHV

 At Jaguar Journey, new students are introduced to campus life at UHV.
 The weekend is packed with activities and informational sessions to let students know about services intended to help them succeed.
 Jaguar Journey is held in Victoria the weekend before classes begin for the fall semester, and teaches new students what it means to be a Jaguar!
 This annual tradition was voted as the best overall experience at UHV.

-Safe Zone Training gives students and their families the opportunity to connect with the university.
-It is held each fall semester in conjunction with Bootfest, Victoria’s largest free festival that showcases the city.
+UHV Family Weekend gives students and their families the opportunity to connect with the university.
+It is held each fall semester in conjunction with our UHV Soccer teams.
 The weekend provides families ample interaction with UHV faculty and staff, the university athletics program, and the Victoria community in effort to build a sense of pride and support for UHV students.

 Homecoming Week occurs each spring semester in conjunction with our UHV Jaguars home baseball series.
 During this week, a number of exciting events take place.
-Past activities have included: Student Organization Carnival, Talent Show, Alumni Banquet, Jog for jaX 5K, and the crowning of our Homecoming King and Queen.
+Past activities have included: Student Organization Carnival, Talent Show, Alumni Banquet, Jog for jaX 5K, and the crowning of our Homecoming Jaguar Royals.
 Homecoming is always one of the most exciting times of the year at UHV.

 - Haunted Hall

-Each fall semester during Halloween, the UHV Family Weekend (JAB) hosts a Haunted Hall.
-The Haunted Hall is free and open to the public to attend and is held on the UHV campus.
+Each fall semester during Halloween, the Jaguar Activities Board (JAB) hosts Haunted Hall, a student led haunted house attraction.
+Haunted Hall is free and open to the public to attend and is held on the UHV campus.
 This production is entirely student run, with over 40 individuals volunteering their time to spook their peers and community members.
 Hundreds of people attend this event annually, and it is always an experience to remember!

 - ROAR Leadership Conference